Making Bleach Makes Sense

 Microclor® On-Site Hypochlorite Generation (OSHG) is the safe, reliable and sustainable solution for water or wastewater disinfection.

-Dual 300 Pound Per Day Systems
+Dual 300 Pound Per Day Microclor® Systems

-Since all chlorine compounds are derived from salt, electrolytic conversion at the treatment facility will typically result in significant savings to the owner.
-In many cases, it costs 30-70% less to produce sodium hypochlorite versus buying it.
+Since all chlorine compounds are made from salt, making bleach on site will result in significant savings to the owner.
+In many cases, it costs 30-70% less to produce sodium hypochlorite versus buying it in commercial bulk delivery.
 Additionally, price swings in the price of bulk hypochlorite are difficult to predict and can create significant budget variances.
-In contrast, the raw materials consumed by an OSHG system are much less volatile and easier to manage.
+In contrast, the raw materials consumed by an OSHG system are readily available, much less volatile and easier to manage.